 Chief Technology Officer and Founder

 Mr. Ebner provides vision and leadership on all Technology concerns while developing and implementing R&D initiatives that align with the mission of Protocol 46™.
-Additionally, Mr. Ebner manages the day-to-day operations of a combined R&D and Technical Support department currently consisting of 8 personnel (2 Research and Development Security Engineers, 1 Electrical Engineer Intern, 2 Research and Development Security Engineer Interns, and 3 Information Security Analyst Interns).
+Additionally, Mr. Ebner manages the day-to-day operations of the R&D, Client Support, and Protocol 46™ internal IT Services departments.
+His diverse team consists of Cyber Security Technicians, Hardware and Software Developers, Systems Engineers, Security Engineers, Electrical Engineers, Information Security Analysts to name a few.

 He owned and operated several IT businesses and has a diverse technological background in information security and intelligence operations spanning over 20 years.
 He comes to Protocol 46™ from a company that performs audits of the cyber and physical security of the electrical power grid.
 Prior to this, Mr. Ebner was a full-time member of the Minnesota National Guard where he worked as an intelligence analyst with a focus on the potential impact of Cyber threats to Minnesota government and critical infrastructure.